 Jonathan is an active member of CFM’s management team.
 Prior to CFM, Jonathan worked with Southwest Securities as a financial advisor and assistant branch manager of their Private Client Group office in Preston Center.

-Jonathan serves as Chairman of the DFW Financial Planning Association, following several years on the board in various capacities.
+Jonathan served as President & Chairman of the DFW Financial Planning Association, following several years on the board in various capacities.
 He has served on the Dallas Estate Planning Council’s Board of Governors and is involved with the Dallas Regional Chamber of Commerce’s Economic Policy Committee and Small Business Advisory Council.

 Jonathan studied at Southern Methodist University to complete the Financial Planning Certification Program, and earned a BS in Business Administration from Louisiana Tech University.